javascript-tutorial/en.javascript.info/1-js/12-generators-iterators/1-generators/article.md

 - followed by alphabet letters `a..z` (character codes 65..90)
 - followed by uppercased letters `A..Z` (character codes 97..122)

-Then we plan to create passwords by selecting characters from it (could add syntax characters as well), but need to generate the sequence first.
+We can use the sequence e.g. to create passwords by selecting characters from it (could add syntax characters as well), but let's generate it first.

 We already have `function* generateSequence(start, end)`.
 Let's reuse it to deliver 3 sequences one after another, together they are exactly what we need.